zordius/reservice/UPGRADE.md

 **The action creator**

 Code is not changed, but the action format is changed.
+If you want to deal with 'service started' signal, you can focus on `action.type === 'CALL_RESERVICE'`

 <table>
  <tr>